foodtoeat/underscore.crunch/README.md

 })
 ```

-Example 2: How to use crunch to simplify loading multiple models and views, consolidate callbacks, and organize dependencies/flow.
+### Example 2: How to use crunch to simplify loading multiple models and views, consolidate callbacks, and organize dependencies/flow.

 ```
-View = Backbone.Views.extend({
+View = Backbone.View.extend({
   load: function(callbacks) {
     view = this;
     this.fetch($.extend({}, callbacks, {